Housing benefit overpayments

 If you are unable to repay at the requested rate we may be able to reduce the amount of the instalments.
 This can be arranged by contacting us.

-If you make no contact or offer of repayment (PDF, 83kb), it is the council's policy to then seek recovery through either a debt recovery agent or through the county court.
+If you make no contact or offer of repayment, it is our policy to then seek recovery through either:

 This will result in further costs being incurred, and these will be added to the already outstanding debt.
 This action will also result in a County Court Judgement.